 - Always wash your hands with soap that doesn’t contain oils, perfume or lotion and use a clean, lint free towel to dry your hands.

 - Always use your finger tips to handle contact lenses.
 Don’t use your nails, tweezers or any other tools.

 - Always check your contacts for debris and damage before putting them on.
 Never wear damaged contact lenses.

 - Never sleep with contact lenses in, even if you’re using extended wear contacts.
 Give your eyes a break at night.
 You won’t be needing your contacts anyway when your eyes are closed.

 - Use an app to remind yourself when to change your lenses.
-A simple calendar app will do, or you can download Wunderlist if you want to add more details to your reminders.
+A simple calendar app will do, or you can download Todoist if you want to add more details to your reminders.

 - Don’t overuse one pair of contacts.
 Only wear them as long as prescribed by your optometrist.

 - Never let others use your contact lenses, and likewise, never use other people’s contact lenses.
 This is the fastest way to spread an infection.